 In this post, we take a look at some of the most popular plant extracts used to help support women through menopause, which are contained in our Meno Active super supplement.

-Meno Active with three Important Plant Extracts
+Meno Active with four Important Plant Extracts

 Meno Active is Revive Active’s Super Supplement that aims to support women during their Menopausal Journey.